-If your website’s visual vibe is growing a bit stagnant, it may be time to consider the options.
+If your website’s visual vibe is growing a bit stagnant, it may be time to consider the options – we can help!

-The Difference between a Website Refresh and Redesign / Rebuild
+The Difference between a Website Refresh and Website Redesign / Rebuild

 To better understand the difference between redesigning and refreshing a website, we’ll use the metaphor of a house.
 Let’s say you own a home or have invested in a property that could use a little work.
 Much like avocado-colored refrigerators and bright orange Formica counter tops, the design trends that were dominant when you first launched your site may not have stood the test of time quite as expected.
 In real estate, we examine the “bones” of a home first and foremost.
 Does it have a solid foundation?
 Are the floors even?
 Are the support beams straight?
 Is the overall layout within the exterior walls structurally sound?
 If so, there is unlikely a need to bring the bulldozer in to start from scratch.
 The same is true for digital properties.
 In this scenario, a fresh coat of paint and updated appliances can have stunning, transformative results—without breaking the bank.
 Modernizing your existing site to improve the overall user experience and further integrate your brand is considered a website refresh.